 Typical dress for any Tauck journey is casual attire.
 Some journeys may include a specific dinner function or an event in which gentleman may be required to have, or feel more comfortable wearing, a sport jacket.
 But overall the rule of thumb is casual comfortable clothing.
 The final tour documentation will mention occasions (if any) on a journey in which a sport jacket or dressier clothing is suggested.

 We ask that you use good judgment if considering bringing a young child or children on a Tauck journey.
-Many of our itineraries do not cater to young children's interest, patience or stamina, and therefore aren't really suited to children of too young an age.
-Young children's behavior can be unpredictable, and with consideration for all fellow travellers wanting to enjoy their vacation to its fullest, it is important to know and understand that Tauck has the right to ask any tour member who is disruptive to a group to leave the tour whether they are 6 or 96 years of age.
+Many of our itineraries do not cater to young children's interests, patience or stamina, and therefore aren't really suited to children of too young an age.
+Young children's behavior can be unpredictable, and with consideration for all fellow travelers wanting to enjoy their vacation to its fullest, it is important to know and understand that Tauck has the right to ask any tour member who is disruptive to a group to leave the tour whether they are 6 or 96 years of age.

 Family travel is important to us.
 The bond between children and adults as they experience the world together makes for special memories that last lifetimes.
 It is for that reason we created 'Tauck Bridges' – journeys for the whole family to enjoy together.
-Each of these kid-friendly family oriented journeys has a minimum recommended age rating to encourage comfort and enjoyment for all our guests.
+Each of these kid-friendly family-oriented journeys has a minimum recommended age rating to encourage comfort and enjoyment for all our guests.

 Just about everything!
-Virtually every travel expense is included in one up-front price – airport transfers as specified in the itinerary, all hotel and ship accommodations, entertainment, meals as specified in the itinerary, special dinner, land and cruise transportation, sightseeing, shore excursions, luggage handling, most taxes, concierge-style services Tauck Directors, services of local guides and more.
+Virtually every travel expense is included in one up-front price – airport transfers as specified in the itinerary, all hotel and ship accommodations, entertainment, meals as specified in the itinerary, special meals, land and cruise transportation, sightseeing, shore excursions, luggage handling, most taxes, concierge-style services Tauck Directors, services of local guides and more.

 All appropriate gratuities for luggage handling, bellmen, doormen, dining room servers, and ship staff are included.
 Tauck Tour Director and Tauck Cruise Director gratuities are included on all river cruises.

-Over 100 cost components are included on every cruise – which means no hidden costs, no surcharges, no on-tour surprises
+Over 100 cost components are included on every cruise – which means no hidden costs, no surcharges, no on-tour surprises!

 View cruises on this ship: